 - Be respectful of other parents

 One of the greatest ways to create a successful blended family is to recognize there is more to the family than the newlyweds and kids, the ex.
-Often times the ex of either one or both partners will be apart of the picture as children go back and forth.
-This simple fact may raise some tension in the new spouse, especially if hurt and pain was previously involved, causing irritation and frustration.
-However the best thing a stepparent can do is honor and support the rights of the biological parent.
+Often times the ex of either one or both partners will be a part of the picture as children go back and forth.
+This simple fact may raise some tension in the new spouse, especially if hurt and pain were previously involved, causing irritation and frustration.
+However, the best thing a stepparent can do is honor and support the rights of the biological parent.
 When frustrating moments arise keep any negative comments or tension away from the children.
 No matter how much conflict a child has witnessed all children desire their parents to be respected.
-A child should never be in the middle of conflict between parents.
-The hearts desire of a child is for their parents to get along and to feel loved by both.
+A child should never be in the middle of a conflict between parents.
+The heart’s desire of a child is for their parents to get along and to feel loved by both.
 A relationship between stepparents and stepchild can build on a strong foundation when the biological parent is shown respect.

 - Build a strong martial bond

-When a couple gets remarried without children they can take the time to build on their relationship, get to know each other and create a strong marital bond.
-However when newly remarried couples enter a marriage with children couples can become more consumed with the wellbeing of their children rather than each other.
+When a couple gets remarried without children they can take the time to build on their relationship, get to know each other, and create a strong marital bond.
+However, when newly remarried couples enter a marriage with children couples can become more consumed with the well-being of their children rather than each other.
 When a couple focuses on strengthening their marriage the benefits not only affect the couple but also the children.
 When children see love, respect, and open communication between parent and stepparent there is a greater sense of security.
-Enjoy your marriage, have regular dates and some alone time.
+Enjoy your marriage, have regular dates, and some alone time.
 Have a unified parenting approach, when children see arguing or disagreeing they may feel more inclined to come between the two of you.

 No matter how difficult things get remember God brought your families together for a purpose.
 You are secure in His love and if He is for you, who can be against you?
 Don’t stray away from His wisdom and guidance because with Him all things are possible.